TimMeiwald/ppparser/README.md

 # PackratParserGenerator
 Issues ->   Not Predicate and And Predicate still create a Node and attach it on their relevant success.
 Not sure whether this should or should not happen.
+            Still need to bake text into executable and not use local filepath for obvious reasons when generating code.

 ## Introduction
 PackratParserGenerator is a packrat parsing expression grammar(PEG) parser generator.